3AM Classes | Mondays, Tuesdays, and Wednesdays from 9:00 a.m. to 11:30 a.m. Jill Rye and Lindsey Wade

 Say hello to the teachers who will be ready to greet your child and you.

 We strongly suggest this routine, because we have found that lingering, waffling or giving kiss after goodbye kiss does not usually help children, it just prolongs the process of separation.
-It can seem confusing to a child who may ask him/herself, “If mom/dad is having a hard time leaving, am I really going to be okay here?”
-If your child looks anxious or actually cries when you leave, he/she will almost always be completely okay within a few minutes.
+It can seem confusing to a child who may ask themselves, “If my parent is having a hard time leaving, am I really going to be okay here?”
+If your child looks anxious or actually cries when you leave, they will almost always be completely okay within a few minutes.
 Establishing a consistent drop-off routine and being sure to pick your child up on time will help your child know what to expect and ease separation anxiety.

 Reading books together may also help you and your child explore some of the feelings that surround separation.
 We particularly recommend The Kissing Hand by Audrey Penn or Owl Babies by Martin Waddell.
 Anderson’s Bookshop in Naperville always has good recommendations as well.
 They also have a good selection of “going to preschool” books for children.